iArpitVerma/Leaf_Identification/README.md

 ## Important to note

 - The `tflite` model has been trained to detect only a subset of the diseases.
-They include:
-    - Pepper Bell Bacterial Spot
+This includes:
-    - Pepper Bell Healthy
+    - Apple Healthy
+    - Apple Black Rot
+    - Apple Cedar Rust
     - Potato Early Blight
     - Potato Healthy
     - Potato Late Blight
-    - Tomato Bacterial Spot
+    - Pepper Bell Bacterial Spot
+    - Pepper Bell Healthy
+    - Tomato Healthy
     - Tomato Early Blight
-    - Tomato Healthy
-    - Tomato Late Blight
+    - Tomato Late Blightg
     - Tomato Leaf Mold
-    - Tomato Septoria Leaf Spot
-    - Tomato Spotted Spider Mites
-    - Tomato Target Spot
-    - Tomato Mosaic Virus
-    - Tomato Yellow Leaf Curl Virus
+    - Grape Healthy
+    - Grape Black Rot
+    - Grape Esca
+    - Not Valid
-- The size of the dataset was only sufficient enough to make the model recognize selected  diseases, but it faces problems with images of non-plants.
+- The size of the dataset was around 30,000 photos which is sufficient enough to make the model recognize selected  diseases, but it faces problems sometimes.
-- The dataset was from [KAGGLE](https://www.kaggle.com/saroz014/plant-diseases).
+- The dataset was taken from [KAGGLE](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).

 ## Contributing